Table of contents

 – viewed at least 2 screens (or 2 pages)

 In Universal Analytics, these are some of the most widely used e-commerce reports.
 In GA4, they are available in the „Revenue Generation” section of reports.
-In order to be able to analyze data on sales of individual products/services and, by the way, approach transaction IDs, all you need to do is slightly rearrange the already available table.
-In the „E-commerce Purchases” section, simply add a column with a custom parameter „transaction_id” to the existing „name” column.
+To be able to analyze data on sales of individual products/services and, by the way, approach transaction IDs, all you need to do is slightly rearrange the already available table.
+In the „E-commerce Purchases” section, add a column with a custom parameter „transaction_id” to the existing „name” column.

 UILITABLE NEWS IN GA4

-Google Analytics 4 is a tool that is constantly evolving with many more changes.
-New standard reports are being added, new custom report templates, where metrics and dimensions are still coming.
-In addition, from the beginning we have the opportunity to use some interesting functionalities that can often make our daily work easier.
+Google Analytics 4 is a tool constantly evolving with many more changes.
+New standard reports and custom report templates are being added, and metrics and dimensions are still coming.
+In addition, from the beginning, we have the opportunity to use some interesting functionalities that can often make our daily work easier.

-It is worth enabling this option as soon as you create your Google Analytics 4 account, because it will take some time before the first information is collected.
-Watching this data on an ongoing basis will provide us with interesting clues, show the anomalies that occur and help us optimize further advertising efforts.
-Here you can also set up your own alerts based on the rules you set up and receive notifications on email when something like this happens.
+Enabling this option when you create your Google Analytics 4 account is worth it because it will take some time before the first information is collected.
+Watching this data continuously will provide us with interesting clues, show the anomalies that occur, and help us optimize further advertising efforts.
+Here, you can also set up your own alerts based on the rules you set up and receive email notifications when something like this happens.

 An option especially useful for new users of the GA4 interface.
-If you don’t know where to find the statistics you need or you need some information quickly, you type the topic of interest into the search bar.
-Often you just need to type a single word like „users” or „conversions” and the system will suggest you various available reports.
-The search panel also understands more colloquial language, so you can confidently ask „how much did I earn last week?” 🙂
+If you don’t know where to find the statistics you need or need some information quickly, type the topic of interest into the search bar.
+Often, you need to type a word like „users” or „conversions”, and the system will suggest various available reports.
+The search panel also understands more colloquial language, so you can confidently ask, „How much did I earn last week?” ?

-Using a number of metrics, events and their parameters, you are able to create very detailed and precise audience segments, detailing the actions that users have performed on your site.
+Using a number of metrics, events, and their parameters, you can create very detailed and precise audience segments that detail the actions that users have performed on your site.
 You can also create an audience segment based on any sequence of events, specify the amount of time that must pass between each step, or indicate whether all actions should happen within all or one, the same session or the same event.
-By default, two recipient segments are created: all users and buyers, and in total we can have as many as 100 recipient lists within a single service.
+By default, two recipient segments are created: all users and buyers, and in total, we can have as many as 100 recipient lists within a single service.
 Best of all – you can later import these lists into Google Ads and use them in your advertising activities!

-In the previous Universal Analytics, events are created through goals, in the administration section.
-For each goal, you had to add information such as category, action, label and value.
-In the new Google Analytics 4, in the administration panel, in the „service” column, you will find separate tabs for events and conversions, and instead of specifying a category, action, etc., we rely on event parameters.
+In the previous Universal Analytics, events were created through goals in the administration section.
+For each goal, you had to add information such as category, action, label, and value.
+In the new Google Analytics 4, in the administration panel, in the „service” column, you will find separate tabs for events and conversions.
+Instead of specifying a category, action, etc., we rely on event parameters.

-We can add our own events, specifying them precisely thanks to the available parameters.
-Then we just need to move the slider next to the selected event.
+Thanks to the available parameters, we can add our own events, specifying them precisely.
+Then, we just need to move the slider next to the selected event.
 From now on, it will count as a conversion.
 Events will appear in the „conversions” tab for up to 24 hours, but you can also add an event there to be a conversion right away.

 In addition, GA4 also automatically measures events such as: